lohedges/vmmc/README.md

 * The recursive manner in which the trial cluster is built can lead to a stack overflow if the cluster contains many particles.
 Typically, thousands, or tens of thousands of particles should be perfectly manageable.
-The typical memory footprint for a simulation of 1000 particles is around 2.5MB for hard particle simulations.
+The typical memory footprint for a simulation of 1000 particles is around 2.5MB for hard particles.
 This is roughly doubled if the potential has finite energy repulsions.

 ## Efficiency
 In aid of generality there are several sources of redundancy that impact the